Larsters/echologia/readme.md

 - Open a pull request for review

 ## What is where
-- 'resources/': Contains all the assets and resources used as references for the project
+- 'resources/': Contains all the assets and resources used as references for the project; reference